Smith Farm at Borderland

 Rich Eastman

-Executive Director & Board President
+Executive Director and Board President

 Rich is a retired graphic artist who held a design position at Down East Enterprise and was the designer of Fly Rod and Reel magazine.
 He has a degree in Graphic Design and brings 20 years of design, marketing and promotions experience to the board.
 Rich also served in the US Navy for 20 years as a Navy musician.
 He is the great-great- great grandson of Dr. Asahel Smith, the original owner and builder, and brings a wealth of historical and family information to Smith Farm.